 Surveying fees range in price depending on the size and shape of the subdivision, whether you require a Description Plan or Plan of Survey, and depending on the Alberta Land Surveyor.
 The entire cost for a standard rural residential subdivision can be anywhere between $3500 - $7500.

 One copy of the current Certificate of Title is required which should be dated within the 2 weeks prior to the application being submitted.
 A certificate of title for your land may be obtained from an Alberta Registries office or via the internet at https://alta.registries.gov.ab.ca/spinii.

-Prior to the subdivision report being prepared, the Planning and Development Officer may carry out an inspection of the land that is subject of the application to ensure that the parcel is suitable for subdivision.
+Prior to the subdivision report being prepared, the Director of Planning and Development may carry out an inspection of the land that is subject of the application to ensure that the parcel is suitable for subdivision.
 The owner is requested to fill out the right of entry form to give consent for the inspection to occur.

 An agent may be appointed to act on behalf of the owner for the purposes of the processing of a subdivision application.
 Although anyone can be appointed, an authorized agent is usually a planner, surveyor, engineer, solicitor or architect.
 If required the form must be executed, state the name of the agent, and accompany the application.

 The information required for a subdivision approval will be dependent upon the complexity of the proposed application.
 The more complex or involved an application is (e.g. the greater the number of lots proposed) the more information to support the application is required.

 Most subdivisions in the County can be straightforward.
 The amount and type of information required to process such applications can be similarly straightforward.